ondrap/json-stream/README.md

     statusError s = s < 200 || s > (299 :: Int)

 ```
+## Performance

+Json-stream is fast.
+The crude lexing is done by a C-optimized code in batches, the
+lexed pieces are then parsed using the user-specified parser.
+Compared to aeson, parsing
+can be easily twice as fast, especially on larger structures.
+Json-stream is in streaming mode much friendlier to the GC,
+which makes the performance difference even bigger; however even when json-stream is used
+as an aeson replacement (`value` parser), there can be a performance gain.

+Using json-stream parser instead of aeson `value` evades the need to build the structure
+using aeson `Value` and then converting it to the user-requested structure.
+Instead
+the structure is built on the fly directly during the parsing phase.

+Json-stream can optimize certain scenarios.
+If not all data from the input stream is
+required, it is skipped by the parsers.
+If the input JSON contains large string
+values (bigger then chunk size), they can be extracted directly using
+`bytestring` parser while avoiding the utf8 conversion.
+Using `integer` parser
+with bounded integer types (not `Integer`) avoids converting all numbers to
+`Scientific` type.

 ## Constant space parsing

-If the matching grammar follows certain rules and the input chunks have limited size,
+If the matching parser follows certain rules and the input chunks have limited size,
 the parsing should run in constant space.
 If you have a large JSON structure but need
 only small pieces, the parsing can be very fast - when the data does not match what
 is expected, it is parsed only by the lexical parser and ignored.
 The object key
 length is limited to 64K, maximum length of a string can be limited with `safeString`
 parser.
 The number of digits in a number is limited to 200.000, longer number will
 make the parser fail.

 ## Examples